lineality/padnet_otp/README.md

 There can be a reasonable max-size to the "line" length or line-file size.
 A line size should not be more than 5kb, or 4096.
 The exact too big number is not critical. when loading "line" file, if file size is above MAX_PADNET_PADLINE_FILE_SIZE_BYTES then error-exit.

+# OTP Signal
+There is another somewhat arbitrary choice about where to put the signal to use OTP or not (where it is not always-used or always not used).
+E.g. team-channel level, remote-collaborator-pair, addressbook level, or file level.

+The file-level may be the simplest and the most robust, as it is a single-source of truth: Is this file to be OPT-XOR'd or not?
+It is useful for there not to be a reified floating fickle truth-fairy outside of that file itself.